DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 </p>

 After you have these three sprites go ahead and import them into Unity as we did in the [Game Objects Lesson](/2%20GameObjects.md).
 Refer back to that if you need a refresher.\
-Once you've got those in the file we are going to use them in place of the circle and box we've been using.
+Once you've got those in the file we are going to use them in place of the circle and box we've been using.\
+After that your game should be looking a little more custom like so :

+//Img coming

+Now let's get the background in.
+We are just going to do a simple but effective way of making a backgrounds.\
+Start by making a new Sprite, like we've done before, and name it "Background."